Processing: p5.js

 In 2013, Lauren McCarthy created p5.js, a native JavaScript alternative to Processing.js that has the official support of the Processing Foundation. p5.js gained over 1.5 million users.

 Since April 2022, p5.js has been led by Qianqian Ye, an Adjunct Associate Professor of Media Arts at USC.

 ml5.js

 ml5.js is a p5.js library developed by NYU's ITP/IMA with funding and support provided by a Google Education grant.

 Daniel Shiffman has made videos demonstrating ml5 and is a notable code contributor.

 Processing.js

 Processing.js is a discontinued JavaScript port that enabled existing Processing Java code to run on web.

-It was initially released in 2008 by John Resig.
+It was released first in 2008 by John Resig.
 The project was later run through a partnership between the Mozilla Foundation and Seneca College, led by David Humphrey, Al MacDonald, and Corban Brook.
 Processing.js was kept at parity with Processing up to its API version 2.1 release.

 The project was discontinued in December 2018, two years after its active development had stopped.